canjs/can-derive/README.md

 [![Build Status](https://travis-ci.org/canjs/can-derive.svg?branch=master)](https://travis-ci.org/canjs/can-derive)

-**can-derive** is a plugin that creates observable filtered lists remain in sync with their original source list.
+**can-derive** is a plugin that creates observable filtered lists that remain in sync with their original source list.

 For example, a todo list might contain todo objects with a `completed` property.